 Physical wastewater treatment uses physical approaches to remove impurities.
-There are three important physical methods which are used to clean water:
+There are three important physical methods that are used to clean water:

 - Sedimentation: Sedimentation is a procedure of removing insoluble debris from the water.
-First unit of sedimentation tank is known as “primary sedimentation tank” or “primary settling tanks” where solids or dense materials like stones, dust particles, debris are removed by gravity force and other less dense particles are carried to the next tank.
+The first unit of sedimentation tank is known as “primary sedimentation tank” or “primary settling tanks” where solids or dense materials like stones, dust particles, debris are removed by gravity force, and other less dense particles are carried to the next tank.

-- Aeration: In this method of water treatment, air is made to circulate through the water to give it oxygen to increase its Bio Oxygen Demand.
+- Aeration: In this method of water treatment, the air is made to circulate through the water to give it oxygen to increase its Bio-Oxygen Demand.

 - Filtration: This method is used for filtering out impurities present in wastewater.
-Special filter with great capacity is used for this treatment.
+A special filter with great capacity is used for this treatment.
 The most common filter used is Sand Filter.

 Chemical Wastewater Treatment: